MicrosoftDocs/CommunityToolkit/docs/maui/views/popup-service.md

 }
 ```

 This will result in the most recently displayed `Popup` being closed and the caller being return the value in `Name`.
+For more information on creating a `Popup` that can return a result see [`Popup` - Returning a result](./popup/popup-result.md).

 ## Examples